Weeds and Structures

 Unhook and Release a pike Safely

-One thing to keep in mind about pike is that they are slimy slippery fish and they have sharp teeth!
+One thing to keep in mind about pike is that they are slimy, slippery fish and they have sharp teeth!
 The goal of unhooking a pike is to keep both yourself and the fish healthy.
 Never ever put your hand/fingers in a pike’s mouth!
 Their teeth can cause a lot of damage.
 Never “lip” a pike for the same reason.
-A net is helpful so that you can keep the fish in the water while you are preparing to unhook the pike.
+A net is helpful so that you can keep the fish in the water while preparing to unhook the pike.

 One method to handle a pike is to perform a gill-plate grab.
 This grab controls the pike’s head and if done correctly, can help prevent a pike from sliding out of your grip and falling on the hard ground or boat floor.
 The gill-plate grab: Finger make a “U” (thumb not included).
 Slip fingers under the gill plate/cover which is on the undersurface of the head.
 The gill plate will always be white.
 Be sure not to put your fingers in the gills of the pike, which are red.
 In addition to damaging the gills, the gills have rakers which are like little teeth and can cut your fingers/knuckles.
 Place gentle outward pressure on the gill cover with your fingers.
 Place your thumb along the outside groove of the gill cover.
 Pinch your index and middle finger against the thumb in order to maintain control.